AI4ScienceConf/AI4ScienceConf.github.io/source/cfs.md

 3. have cross-listed events in multiple symposia.
 For example, AI for biophysics, AI for materials, energy and sustainability and more.

 **Symposia chairs and speakers:** The symposia should be organized by a group of organizers with diversity.
-Even though the proposal could be submitted by one organizer, we expect each symposia should have 3-4 chairs to coordinate and at least one chair can be on-site at CAIS 2025 (13-16 October, 2025, Princeton, NJ).
+Even though the proposal could be submitted by one organizer, we expect each symposium should have 3-4 chairs to coordinate and at least one chair can be on-site at CAIS 2025 (13-16 October, 2025, Princeton, NJ).

 We also highly encourage having a great mix of computer scientists and scientists (e.g. 50%/50%) in the organizing team.
 This is not a strict rule but effort needs to be shown in the proposal.
-We would also expect each symposia invites speakers with diversities working on related topics from both AI and science perspectives.
+We would also expect each symposium invites speakers with diversities working on related topics from both AI and science perspectives.

-For the accepted symposium, the chairs need to provide a final list of speakers to the CAIS 2025 symposia committee before 30 Sep, 2025.
+For the accepted symposia, the chairs need to provide a final list of speakers to the CAIS 2025 symposium committee before 30 Sep, 2025.